novigit/code-notes/python_notes/dask.md

 here `(iqtree_command)` and `(x)`

 A subprocess inherits the resource limits of its parent process

+# Closing a cluster

+If you are done with dask at a point in your script, and you don't need it anymore, you can simply state `cluster.close()` to gracefully stop all dask workers.
+This will release any `dask-worker-space` directories, and/or other dask worker files, so they can be safely removed.

 ## What if workers are still in the job queue by the time the Dask script reaches the compute stage?